 We continually strive to offer an inclusive, broad and balanced curriculum that is exciting for all.
-High quality first teaching, with appropriate adaptations, will meet the individual needs of the majority of children.
 For some curriculum subjects / lessons, the children are grouped within their class according to ability although we recognise the benefits of mixed ability teaching and learning.

-All Teachers carefully consider children's access to the curriculum when planning lessons.
-Children with additional needs are included as fully as possible and adjustments and adaptations to learning tasks and/or the environment are made where neeeded and when possible.
+All Teachers provide a differentiated curriculum to ensure access at all levels.
+Any children with additional needs are included as fully as possible in the classroom environment and the curriculum is adjusted where appropriate.
 Sometimes it may be necessary to withdraw a child sensitively, to work individually with a Teaching Assistant, specialist teacher or the Inclusion Manager to acquire, reinforce or extend skills.
 Withdrawal programmes are time-limited.
-Provision for pupils with SEND is intended to enable them to make the greatest possible progress in the context of the National Curriculum and in their personal development, including social, emotional and behaviour skills.
+Provision for students with SEND is intended to enable them to make the greatest possible progress in the context of the National Curriculum and in their personal development, including social, emotional and behaviour skills.
+Often Teachers write bespoke programmes to ensure that the content and outcomes are targeted to the specific needs of a child or group of children.